1997rishabhsingh/YoYo-PizzaBot/README.md

 Database can be accessed [HERE](bit.ly/YoYo-DB "HERE") or by clicking the **Database** button (top-right corner) on the home page.

 ## Architecture
+Below is a flow chart which can be helpful in understanding the working of the project.
 <br/>
 <br/>
-Below is a flow chart which can be helpful in understanding the working of the project
 ![](architecture.png)